0xc0170/frdm-kl25z-rust/README.md

 The latest version of the Rust compiler can be installed from http://www.rust-lang.org/install.html

 To be able to run this demo, libcore library is needed.
 Clone the rust repository from github, and run make libcore (rust should be in the same directory as this demo).
+The nightly version of rustc and rust repo should be in synch, otherwise you might end up with errors.
+To fix this, go to the rust repository, this should checkout the version in synch with rustc: git checkout `rustc --version|cut -f 3 -d ' '|sed 's/^.//'`

 ```
 git clone https://github.com/0xc0170/frdm-kl25z-rust.git